Raheem Beyah: Career

 DARKReading, WIRED Magazine and NETWORKWORLD.
 In 2017, Beyah and his students introduced a proof of concept of LogicLocker, the first ransomware for programmable logic controllers.

-Beyah was promoted to Professor, appointed to the Motorola Foundation Endowed Professorship, and appointed as Associate Chair for Strategic Initiatives and Innovation in 2016.
+Beyah was promoted to professor, appointed to the Motorola Foundation Endowed Professorship, and appointed as associate chair for strategic initiatives and innovation in 2016.
 He served as interim Steve W. Chaddick School Chair for the 2017-2018 academic year.
 Upon stepping down, he was appointed as the executive director for Georgia Tech's Online Masters in Cybersecurity (OMS Cyber) program.
-In 2019, he became Georgia Tech's Vice President for Interdisciplinary Research and was later asked to lead the Institute's data security efforts by Georgia Tech President Ángel Cabrera.
-In 2021, he became the Dean of the College of Engineering and the Southern Company Chair.
+In 2019, he became Georgia Tech's vice president for interdisciplinary research and was later asked to lead the institute's data security efforts by Georgia Tech President Ángel Cabrera.
+In 2021, he became the dean of the College of Engineering and the Southern Company Chair.
+In 2025, he became Georgia Tech’s Provost and Executive Vice President of Academic Affairs.

 In addition to his work in the academy, Beyah has served as a witness for court cases, including a whistleblower case against Davita Health Care Providers on which he served as a software expert for the plaintiff.
 Davita Health Care Providers settled the lawsuit for $495M.
 In 2016, Beyah co-founded Fortiphyd Logic, Inc. and he currently chairs the Board of Directors.